 f4php/framework

-F4 is a (really) lightweight web application framework
+F4 is a lightweight web development framework

 README

-This is f4, a lightweight PHP/PostgreSQL-based web application development framework.
+This is F4, a lightweight PHP/PostgreSQL-based web application development framework.

 Quick start